redis/redis-doc/commands/function-list.md

-Return information about the function and libraries.
+Return information about the functions and libraries.

 You can use the optional `LIBRARYNAME` argument to specify a pattern for matching library names.
 The optional `WITHCODE` modifier will cause the server to include the libraries source implementation in the reply.